ozendelait/rvc_devkit/stereo/README.md

 mask0nocc.png            : For ETH3D, Kitti2015, Middlebury2014 (training datasets only).

-gt_sample_count.pfm      : For HCI (training datasets only). gt_uncertainty.pfm       : For HCI (training datasets only). mask.png                 : For HCI.
-mask_dynamic_objects.png : For HCI (training datasets only). mask_eval.png            : For HCI (training datasets only).
+disp0Unc.pfm             : For HCI (training datasets only).

 obj_map.png              : For Kitti2015 (training datasets only).
 ```